 PHEW!!
 You made it!
 Are you proud of yourself?
 You should be!

 I truly hope that at this point you are standing back admiring your beautiful cordless roman shade, but if you did get stuck at any point along the way, then feel free to email me.
 I'd love to help if I can, and your feedback will help me improve this tutorial for other people.
-I truly hope this helps you find an inexpensive way of making a cordless fabric shade, and I'd love to see your results if you tried this method!
+I hope this helps you find an inexpensive way of making a cordless fabric shade, and I'd love to see your results if you tried this method!

-Catch up on previous weeks...
+Catch up on other weeks...

 Don't forget, you can view all the other talented guest participants here—head on over and show them some love!